chrisjonesdesign85/blog-project/README.md

-# BLOGGER SITE
+# Blogger Site
 ## by: Chris Jones
 ### 12-01-2020

-I am going to build a bloging website for my portfolio.
+I am going to build a blogging website for my portfolio.
 If I make a website everyday I will have alot of stuff to work with and show potential employers/clients and will give me a chance to brush up on my HTML and CSS / flexbox.